droundy/fac/web/signatures.md

 commands with the wrapper script `git.py`

     ./git.py pull

+This will inform gpg to use a fac-specific keyring when it checks signatures, and will tell git to refuse the pull if the commit is not signed by someone authorized to commit to the repository.
+You need a pretty recent version of git to make pull verify the signatures.
+If you have an older version of git, you can use:

+    git pull
     ./git.py log --show-signature

-This will inform gpg to use a fac-specific keyring when it checks signatures.
-You need a pretty recent version of git to make pull verify the signatures, more recent than I have.
-So when the next Debian release happens, you can expect this to be updated.
-Right now, your protection is pretty minimal.
+and check manually that the log message indicates that the commit was signed.

 If you get a warning about permissions, you can fix this with